 This section defines a technology governance methodology for operationalizing PbD Principles in Software Engineering tasks.
 This methodology is agnostic to software development life cycle (SDLC) methodology or organizational structure.
 It is directed at ensuring the privacy engineering methodology is operationalized so that it is functionally sustained and not solely dependent on the good will and memory of a single individual.
 Each organization or entity using the methodology will need to right-size steps based on their resources, complexity and size.

 The methodology emphasizes an expectation of iteration over one or more of its steps.
-Several steps address the questions: what’s changed with personal information, and are privacy properties upheld.
+Several steps address the questions: what’s changed with personal data, and are privacy properties upheld.
 The methodology documents the processes, policies, standards, guidelines, and so on that are being used to ensure privacy and security requirements are identified and incorporated and addressed in the development process and methodology.
 It includes pre-existing privacy and/or security risk models.

 Organizational Privacy Readiness